DimaM-BeStreet/AttenDance/PROJECT_OVERVIEW.md

-# AttenDance - Dance Studio Management System
+# AttenDance - Dance Business management System

 ## Project Overview
 A multi-tenant SaaS platform for managing dance studios and activity centers.
 The system allows multiple independent businesses to manage their students, teachers, classes, and courses with attendance tracking and communication features.